loxy0dev/RedTiger-Tools/README.md

 ```
 </p>

-<h1>⚠️・Terms of use:</h1>
+<h1>Disclamer:</h1>

 <p>

-  RedTiger has been developed solely for educational purposes.
-This project has been created with good intentions and is intended for personal use only.
-By choosing to use RedTiger, you acknowledge and accept full responsibility     for any consequences that may result from your actions.
+  - RedTiger Tools has been developed solely for educational purposes.<br>
+  - This project has been created with good intentions and is intended for personal use only.<br>
+  - By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.<br>
+  - All scripts in the "<a href="https://github.com/loxyteck/RedTiger-Tools/tree/main/Settings/Program/FileDetectedByAntivirus">Settings/Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
+These are <strong>not backdoors or malware</strong>.
 </p>

 <h1>💰・Donation:</h1>

 <p>

   <strong>Bitcoin Adress:</strong>